 3. You can’t trust yourself to pick up on subtle cues, so you need to be direct about what’s on your mind.

-When to let go of a long distance relationship
+When to call it quits in a long distance relationship?

 How to deal with long distance relationship depression?